 What we mean by this is that, while having an effective vehicle tracking strategy in place is a must for any fleet business, it's important to respect your drivers' privacy, and abide by the laws that dictate what you can and can't track.
 There's also GDPR legislation to contend with.

 So, what are these all important vehicle tracking laws?
 Read on, and we'll explain everything you need to know.

 Vehicle tracking laws: what's legal, and what's not?

-- Employees must know if and when they are being tracked
+- Your employees know when they are being tracked

-- You can’t monitor employees outside of their working hours
+- You only track your employees during their working hours

 |Tracking activity||Legal||Illegal||Additional info|